MichaelCurrin/github-reporting-py/docs/usage.md

 ### Examples

 Example with no variables set.
-The result is printed.
+The result will be printed.

 ```bash
 $ ./query.py queries/commits/first_page.gql
 ```

-The result is stored as a JSON file.
+Here the result will be stored as a JSON file.

 ```bash
 $ ./query.py queries/commits/first_page.gql > var/my_report.json